Last Updated on June 19, 2023 by Rental Recon

 In many cases, guests book Airbnbs so that they can explore the area.
 When you go out of your way to provide money-saving tips, coupons, or vouchers for local attractions (even restaurants), you show your guest that you care about every aspect of their stay.

-Hack #19: Provide a Small Treat or Welcome Letter
+Host Hack #20: Provide a Small Treat or Welcome Letter

 Airbnb Superhosts understand the impact that a special touch has on the guests’ evaluation of your Airbnb.
 Provide a small treat for the weary guests’ arrival, or write them a “welcome” or “thank you” letter.